bratislava/bratislava.github.io/docs/deployment-and-infrastructure/grafana.md

   - You can search through the **logs** with `regex` pattern.
 Log volume is color coded base on the stream it was emitted to (<font color="#adadad">stdout</font>/<font color="#ce0000">stderr</font>).
   - It also provides current **running status** of all associated _containers_
   - Application **system statics**, such as, memory, CPU, network and disk ([PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)) usage
-  - At the bottom of the dashboard with have **alerting panel** when you can see all alerting rules associated with your filter selection together with their [state](https://grafana.com/docs/grafana/latest/alerting/fundamentals/state-and-health/)
+  - At the bottom of the dashboard we have **alerting panel** where you can see all the alerting rules associated with your filter selection together with their [state](https://grafana.com/docs/grafana/latest/alerting/fundamentals/state-and-health/)

 ### Persistent Volumes Dashboard